shuan3/RH_terraform/Network knowledge.md

 Filter: filter packets based on an application or services(FTP, SMTP);
 Caching: provides caching services.
 Logging: has the ability to log user activity got auditing purposes.
+##### WEB proxy server
+Computers-->firewalls-->proxy server-->firewall-->router--internet
+Filtering: can act as a filtering services.
+Content checking.
+A proxy server can verify that content is valid and does not contain malicious contetn.
+Caching.